Sparse Scheduled Diffusion Guidance for Inverse Problems: Sampling Schedule

-\paragraph{Weight-based allocation.} Rather than spacing timesteps uniformly, we assign a weight $w_i$ to each position $i \in \{1, \ldots, M\}$, then allocate timesteps proportionally to these weights.
-Higher weights $w_i$ result in larger spacing allocated to that region of the trajectory.
-We first compute the cumulative timestep decrements:
+\paragraph{Weight-based allocation.} Rather than spacing timesteps uniformly, we assign a weight $w_i$ to each position $i \in \{1, \ldots, M\}$ and allocate spacing proportionally.
+Higher $w_i$ produces a larger gap between adjacent scheduled points in that region, while smaller $w_i$ produces denser guidance.
+We first define cumulative weights and their integer offsets